Prag8855/aab/content/guides/freelance-visa.md

 These are the required documents **in Berlin**.[^18] If you apply elsewhere, they require different documents.
 Check the website of the *[[Ausländerbehörde]]*, embassy or consulate where you apply. - [Find your embassy or consulate](/out/consulate-finder)

 **If you [apply online](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait)**, use PDF files or photos.
 Word documents and other formats are unreliable.[^37] If you have too many documents, [merge them](https://www.adobe.com/acrobat/online/merge-pdf.html) or [make them smaller](https://www.adobe.com/acrobat/online/compress-pdf.html).
+You can also mail your documents.

 **If you [apply in person](/guides/berlin-auslanderbehorde-appointment#)**, bring everything.
 Some *Ausländerbehörde* employees look at every document.
 Some ignore half of them.
 You never know, so you must bring everything.
 Missing documents can delay your application by a few weeks.
 Print everything on A4 paper.
 Do not staple the pages together.